 How Our Med Device Clients Are Using NASA-Approved Ultrasound Technology Today

 Level Ex maintains the terrestrial rights to its work with NASA, which means that our medical device clients (including Philips, Boston Scientific, and others) are leveraging it to accelerate the adoption of their own ultrasound-based and ultrasound-guided products here on Earth.

 This typically involves one (or both) of:

-- Quickly demonstrating the benefits of ultrasound-based and ultrasound-guided products
+Quickly demonstrating the benefits of ultrasound-based and ultrasound-guided products And

 understanding that the benefits of a new ultrasound probe often requires “playing with it,” for example patient cases where the device offers the greatest benefit.
 Phantoms don’t cut it.

 In this example, Level Ex’s simulation framework was used to demonstrate the benefits of Philips’ IVUS probe.
 Here, Philips shows how and why certain lesions are much better visualized with IVUS compared to x-ray fluoroscopy.

 By looking along the simulated IVUS probe, players are able to find a hidden thrombus (blood clot) that would otherwise be invisible under x-ray.
 Without proper identification via the best-suited devices like this one, blood clots may go on to embolize, causing a stroke.

 You can play through this example by downloading our Cardio Ex app- available on just about every major smartphone.